 I saw a quote on a Kamado forum a few months back but can’t remember who said it to credit them.
 To summarize, they said, “don’t pick a Kamado in a color you like, get one in your kids favorite color because you’ll be passing it onto them when you die”.
 That sums up the quality of Kamado grills if properly looked after.
 So although the initial outlay is relatively expensive, you should never need to buy another Kamado.

 Kamado Grilling Cons

 Many Kamado blogging enthusiasts will gloss over this section.
 They’re so in love with their Kamado that they’ll not hear a bad word said about it without flying into a rage.
 Don’t fool yourself, I love my Kamado.
 But I believe there is always room for improvement.
 I’m sure some people thought the early clay Kamado was the finished article.
 But thankfully some great minds thought different and moved things forward.

 Grilling – not easy to do two zone grilling

 This inability to do zonal grilling is often cited as a big negative to Kamado grills.
 For those unaware, two zone grilling is when your grill is split into two areas with different temperatures.
 One side of your grill being hot and giving direct radiant heat and the other side being cooler and having indirect convection heat.

-I’m not sure if fragile is the right word as Kamados are built for life, but ceramics are brittle and the sheer weight of the dome means that if dropped, the Kamado is likely to crack open.
-Obviously once set up, dropping the Kamado shouldn’t be an issue, but you’ll not be able to take it tailgating confidently.
+I’m not sure if fragile is the right word as the best Kamado frill is built for life.
+But ceramics are brittle and the sheer weight of the dome means that if dropped, the Kamado is likely to crack open.
+Obviously once set up, dropping the Kamado shouldn’t be an issue.
+But you’ll not be able to take it tailgating confidently.